-4.6 Electrically operated entrance step (special equipment)
+4.7 Electrically operated entrance step (optional equipment)

-- ▶ Before commencing the journey and after short interruptions of the journey, ensure that the entrance step is completely retracted. - ▶ Do not stand in the direct range of the entrance step while it is being retracted or extended. - ▶ Do not reach into the mechanics of the entrance step while it is being retracted or extended.
-Danger of bruises! - ► Do not step on the entrance step until it has extended completely.
-There is a risk of injury! - ▶ Do not under any circumstances raise or lower persons or loads with the entrance step.
+- Before commencing the journey and after short interruptions of the journey, ensure that the entrance step is completely retracted. - Do not stand in the direct range of the entrance step while it is being retracted or extended. - Do not reach into the mechanics of the entrance step while it is being retracted or extended.
+Danger of bruises! - Do not step on the entrance step until it has extended completely.
+There is a risk of injury! - Do not under any circumstances raise or lower persons or loads with the entrance step.

-- > Take note of the different step heights and make certain that the ground is firm and even when exiting. - Do not grease or lubricate the pivot bearing and joints of the entrance step (see chapter 12).

-- > The button to operate the entrance step is located on the inside of the vehicle in the area of the conversion door. - ▶ If the entrance step has not been retracted correctly, a red indicator lamp lights up on the dashboard when switching on the ignition.
+- Take note of the different step heights and make certain that the ground $\triangleright$ is firm and even when exiting. - Do not grease or lubricate the pivot bearing and joints of the entrance step (see section 12.1). - The button to operate the entrance step is located on the inside of the $\triangleright$ vehicle in the area of the conversion door. - $\triangleright$ If the entrance step has been extended and the ignition is switched on, a signal tone sounds.